dabapps/roe/docs/introduction/development-status.md

 Although Roe currently works in IE8+ (graceful degradation), support for IE8 (and possibly newer versions) may be dropped completely before the first major release.

 Note: none of the styles are vendor prefixed (e.g. with `-webkit-`), so in order to get the full browser support styles should be post-processed with [autoprefixer](https://github.com/postcss/autoprefixer).

+### Documentation

+As Roe has only been used internally by DabApps so far, the documentation may be lacking some information, but we will make an ongoing effort to improve this.